 The program allows eligible employees to take paid time off to:

-- Bond with a new child (up to eight weeks)
+- Bond with a new child (up to 12 weeks)

-- Care for an ill family member with a serious health condition (up to six weeks)
+- Care for a seriously ill family member (up to 12 weeks)

-- Deal with their own serious health condition (up to two weeks)
+- Care for your own serious health condition (up to 12 weeks)

 There are a few factors that determine whether an employee is eligible for Washington D.C.
 PFL.
 An employee must meet one of the following requirements to receive PFL: